Kroc/pling-z80/docs/implementation.md

 ### Intermediate Representation

-_Pling!_'s solution to indeterminate order is an intermediate representation using a linked-list of Value-types on a simple heap (i.e. no allocator).
+_Pling!_'s solution to indeterminate order is an intermediate representation using a linked-list of word-types on a simple heap (i.e. no allocator).

 A heap is a "pile" of data much like a stack where data is added to the top (or end, if we consider it horizontal) and only the top-most data can be removed.